openshift/enhancements/enhancements/installer/kubevirt-ipi.md

 - CI
-Running and end-to-end job is a must for this feature to graduate, and it is a non trivial task. oVirt is not a cloud solution and we need to provide a setup for a job invocation.
-We started with deploying a static oVirt deployment on GCP and it is working and able start an installation which is initiated from outside of GCP.
-Now we need to make sure the CI job can do the same.
+Running and end-to-end job is a must for this feature to graduate, and it is a non-trivial task.
+KubeVirt is not a cloud solution, and we need to provide a setup for a job invocation.
+We are starting with deploying a static OCP deployment on GCP as infra cluster.
-What's left is to make sure this instance network setup can work with the floating IP's we assign to it (the DNS and API VIPS).
-Currently we assume we can make that work because we control the dnsmasq inside VMs network.

-What could go wrong?
-- we may not be able to make the CI play nicely on time and we need as much help and guidance here.
-- multi ci jobs running in parallel will deploy 4 VMs on the infra, and I don't know how will it handle the traffic and disk pressure.
-My guess is that we should minimize the load by not supporting parallel job invocations.
-Not sure its viable.

 [baremetal-ipi-networking]: https://github.com/OpenShift/installer/blob/master/docs/design/baremetal/networking-infrastructure.md